SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 they impact the ground to obtain an official measurement."
 Now, _how can they tell_ if a pumpkin disintegrates in flight?
-A quick back of the envelope calculation says, neglecting air resistance, to travel 4000 feet downrange launched at an optimal 45&deg;, the muzzle velocity must be 243 mph &mdash; at which speed it's difficult to decide if the pumpkin has cracked up enough. <sup id="fn3a">[[3](#fn3)]
+A quick back of the envelope calculation says, neglecting air resistance, to travel 4000 feet downrange launched at an optimal 45&deg;, the muzzle velocity must be 244 mph <sup id="fn3a">[[3](#fn3)]</sup> &mdash; at which speed it's difficult to decide if the pumpkin has cracked up "enough" to violate the rules.

-Some are... less obvious.
-I
-mean: if your hobby requires a Range Safety Officer, a no firearms policy, required ultrasound testing of pressure vessels, and an explicit ban on explosives... it might be time to rethink your life choices.__
+Some other rules are... less obvious.
+I mean: if your hobby requires a Range Safety Officer, a no firearms policy, required ultrasound testing of pressure vessels, and an explicit ban on explosives... it might be time to rethink your life choices.
+The events that led to those rules sound like things you'd want to skip.__

-Still, I bet it's a blast.
+Still, I bet it's a blast (ahem).
 There may be madness to their methods; but their madness is the [divine madness](https://en.wikipedia.org/wiki/Divine_madness).

 ## Notes